Writers Collective of Canada

 say yes

-The answer is always yes at AWA workshops.Founder Pat Schneider believed we are all born with creative genius that deserves to be realized.Workshops follow her philosophy that: A writer is someone who writes, and every writer has a unique voice
+The answer is always yes at WCC workshops.WCC uses the Amherst Writers & Artists method founded by poet and writer Pat Schneider.
+She believed we are all born with creative genius that deserves to be realized.Workshops follow her philosophy that: A writer is someone who writes, and every writer has a unique voice

 Not for profit, international